What Is Pirated Software, and Can You Really Get in Trouble Using It?

 Renting piracy is exactly like what it sounds.
 Someone who owns the software license rents you the use of it for a short period of time.
 This can happen with software programs like Adobe Suite for photo or video editing or specialized software like Final Draft for script writing.

 Instead of renting, there are free and legal types of software for people who may not be able to afford the brand-name version.
-Make sure you’re running a good antivirus and downloading from a trusted site before installing.

 Unbundling

 Unbundling occurs when software that’s bundled together is removed from the bundle and sold off individually.
 It’s typically not counterfeit software but still counts as copyright infringement.
-For example, you could end up buying a VPN that was supposed to be wrapped into something else, like an antivirus or identity protection software.
-No matter what it is, it still goes against the software companies’ intended use and is, therefore, illegal.
+For example, you could end up buying a virtual private network (VPN) that was supposed to be wrapped into something else, like identity protection software

 Client-server overuse